 Keep in mind that the bright participants and winners of the hackathons are in great demand and usually have a big list of opportunities to choose from.
 Therefore, consider not only the hackathon tasks, but also the presentation of your business or project.

 This option is the most common and least effective.
 The company recruits many students for a short time, entrusts them with simple work, and involves a lot of employees to train newcomers.

 This is a high burden for company employees because you need to attach one or two mentors to each intern.

 7) Own Educational Programs

-If you have a large company, which is important for a constant stream of qualified trainees for highly specialized activities, create your own educational programs: departments in universities, additional education programs, or special courses located in your office.
+If you have a large company, which is important for a constant stream of qualified trainees for highly specialized activities, create your educational programs: departments in universities, additional education programs, or special courses located in your office.

-On the other hand, this method is very labor-intensive.
+On the other hand, this method is very labour-intensive.
 The company should highlight several employees who will share their knowledge and skills with students, and if the need for interns is large and constant, it will be necessary to create a whole base of mentors and a system to motivate them.

 8) IT Certification Training

 IT сertification is a relatively new phenomenon among tech specialists.
 Now it’s clear that IT certification is becoming more and more significant when applying for a job, and for some organizations the presence of such a “proof” is a mandatory point for obtaining the desired position.

 The growing tendency to test IT-specialists become a necessity, not because it is really in demand on the market, but because “everyone does it.”
 Having a certificate from a big, reputable company opens up lots of opportunities and makes a candidate much more appealing in the eyes of recruiters.